anttonalberdi/holoflow/README.md

   7. HD Phasing
       * --geno filters out all variants with missing call rates exceeding the provided value to be removed.
 Default to 0.
+      * Provide a Genetic map.
+Default to False, else provide path.

 ## Usage in Computerome